Thailand, Your Next Favourite Family Destination

-Wat Rong Khun, popularly known as ‘The White Temple’ is not a temple anymore but is worth visiting.
+Wat Rong Khun in Chiang Rai, popularly known as ‘The White Temple’ is not a temple anymore but is worth visiting.
 Adopted by a local artist in the 90s, this tourist spot is home to art galleries, meditation rooms, learning centres and our favourite- murals from Harry Potter to work inspired by Freddie Kreuger.

 The Tiger Cave Temple, located just outside Krabi, shows visitors caves filled with tiger paw prints and golden buddhas on the way to the summit.
 For those who manage to climb the 1,260 steps, the prize is an enormous golden statue of Buddha and one of the best views of the town surrounding it.
 The tropical jungles nearby and caves near the complex are great alternatives if you want to skip on the heady climb.